sjgray/cbmSD-mini/readme.txt

 Status
 ------

- V1.0: Was the first version for prototyping.
+ cbmSD      1.0:  Was the first version for prototyping.
 It supported IEEE and IEC
                   like the PETSD+.
- V1.1: Removed IEC port and AUX header.
+ cbmSD-mini 1.1:  Removed IEC port and AUX header.
 IEEE only for PET/CBM users.
-       Gerbers sent to JLCPCB on 2021-05-14.
- V1.2: Fix trace short on LED.
-Remove 74125 which is not reqired
+                  Gerbers sent to JLCPCB on 2021-05-14. cbmSD-mini 1.2:  Fix trace short on LED.
+Remove 74125 which is not reqired for IEEE.
-       for IEEE.
 Update design for Kicad7.
-       Gerbers sent to JLCPCB on 2024-02-21.
+                  Gerbers sent to JLCPCB on 2024-02-21. cmmSD-mini 1.2v  Add vertical mounting option.
+                  Gerbers sent to JLCPCB on 2024-07-30.

 Steve
-2024-02-21
+2024-11-11